 “That’s the first good news in my day.”

-“Let me get you coffee,” I was in intern mode.
+“Let me get you coffee,” I’m in intern mode.
 I still had $2 from my bus fare.
-I flirted with a secretary who told me where to get decent coffee.
-I even bought a donut to go with it.
-She told me that Landis took cream and excessive sugar.
-When I got back, he was pleased to have an intern slave.
-I made him promise to tell the staff I was exclusively his slave.
-Jake had given me his copy of the Sunday Times magazine.
-I let Landis read it while I went to the bank, where he recommended I start an account.
-He gave me a note saying I was employed by the Studio.
-They allowed me to get a $100 advance while my check cleared.
-I was no longer homeless and broke.
+I flirt with a secretary who tells me where to get decent coffee.
+I even buy a donut to go with it.
+She tells me that Landis takes cream and excessive sugar.
+When I get back, he’s pleased to have an intern slave.
+I make him promise to tell the staff I’m exclusively his slave.
+Jake gave me his copy of the Sunday Times magazine.
+I let Landis read it while I go to the bank he recommends to start an account.
+He gives me a note saying I’m employed by the Studio.
+They allow me to get a $100 advance while my check clears.
+I’m no longer homeless and broke.
 Not bad for my first day in LA.

-Once I returned, I continued my intern chores.
-Since I was on payroll, I was promoted to assistant producer, which in Hollywood terms meant intern slave to the director.
-I was an experienced slave.
-I called PJ and explained that I had been hired.
-I described my impression of Chris Miller as a pain in the ass.
-PJ was so pleased.
-In my enthusiasm I told PJ how Andy had negotiated my position by getting Landau to vouch to Landis.
-PJ’s advice was not to get into any arguments about music with Landis but to use our shared love of music to double-team Chris Miller.
-I knew it was a plan.
-Miller was the interloper.
-I’d ingratiate myself to my boss.
-We’d assert his director’s authority over the writer’s sense of ownership of the script.
+Once I return, I continue my intern chores.
+Since I’m now on payroll, I’m promoted to assistant producer, which in Hollywood terms means intern slave to the director.
+I’m an experienced slave.
+I call PJ and explain that I’ve been hired.
+I describe my impression of Chris Miller as a pain in the ass.
+PJ is so pleased.
+In my enthusiasm I tell PJ how Andy negotiated my position by getting Landau to vouch to Landis.
+PJ’s advice is not to get into any arguments about music with Landis but to use our shared love of music to double-team Chris Miller.
+It’s a plan.
+Miller is the interloper.
+I’ll ingratiate myself to my boss.
+We’ll assert his director’s authority over the writer’s sense of ownership of the script.

-“I wanted to thank you for the fine fucking last night.
+“I want to thank you for the fine fucking last night.
 Also, I cashed my check and have your five dollars.”

 “Don’t worry about it.
 You want to go out again?”